lsst-sqre/www_lsst_io/README.rst

 ``src/``
     This directory contains all the front-end code for www.lsst.io itself.

+``.pre-commit-config.yaml``
+    Pre-commit hooks that ensure code is correctly formatting and doesn't have any linting issues.

 ``.prettierrc``
     This file configures Prettier_, which automatically formats the codebase.